 You can also change if memoQ treats sublanguages (such as German-Austria) as separate languages.
 Normally, it does not: If the source language of the project is German (Germany), and there is a match in a term base in German (Austria), memoQ will offer the match.
-To be strict, and offer matches only if the sublanguage is the same, check the Treat sub-languages as separate languages in TB lookup check box.
+To be strict, and offer matches only if the sublanguage is the same, check the Treat sub-languages as separate languages in TB lookup.

 If you can't see the User and meta-information section: Click the arrow icon before User and meta-information.

 View or change the Project, Client, Domain and Subject boxes.

 In addition, you can set the default values of custom fields that memoQ saves to the working translation memory when you confirm segments during translation.
 Under Custom fields, you choose from the custom fields that are there in the working translation memories of the current project.

 Cannot add custom fields if the working TM has none: If none of the working translation memories have any custom fields, you cannot add default values here.
 To check or change the custom fields of a translation memory: Go to the Translation memories tab.
 Right-click a translation memory, and choose Properties.
 The Translation memory properties window opens.
 To view or change the custom fields, click the Custom fields tab there.

 ▪To add a value: From the Field drop-down box, choose a custom field.
 Then, type or choose a value in the Value box.
 For picklist fields, memoQ offers the list of possible values.
 Click Add.

 ▪To remove a value: In the Custom fields list, select a custom field.
 Click Remove.

 View options about the workflow, the resources, and the documents in the project

 If you can't see the Project options section: Click the arrow icon before Project options.